 Succeed to the Presidency in the event of the vacancy of that office.

-Perform such functions as the President assigns to assist in carrying out the purposes and policies of the Academic Senate.
+Perform duties as assigned by the President.

 The Secretary shall

 Oversee the keeping of the records of actions by the Board of Directors, including overseeing the taking of minutes at board meetings and plenary sessions.